Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 They may have to deal with stressful work conditions, especially when meeting deadlines or performing disaster recovery procedures.

 In this increasingly technology-driven world, there is a constant need for passionate employees that can solve issues based on IT and computer systems.
-Looking at the high current demand for technology-based managers, the employment market is projected to grow by 15% every year.
+The employment market will be most likely to grow by 15% yearly.

 IT Managers can choose to advance their careers in various ways.
 By continuously upgrading their knowledge and skills and gaining 5 to 10 years of work experience as a high-level IT Manager, they can move up to Chief Information Officer, Chief Technology Officer, and IT Director.

-As an Information Technology Director, you will review the performance of present IT systems and recommend enhancements and manage the information security of an enterprise.
+As an Information Technology Director, you will review present IT systems' performance, recommend enhancements, and manage an enterprise's information security.

-Working on the position of Chief Information Officer, you will establish, coordinate, and evaluate IT strategies for key IT services and products.
+In the position of Chief Information Officer, you will establish, coordinate, and evaluate IT strategies for vital IT services and products.
 They provide knowledge and technical expertise to support promotion efforts and monitor the management of IT teams.

-When promoted to Chief Technology Officer, an IT manager leads technology teams in their daily operations, such as setting performance targets for IT teams and managing department heads, hardware, and software of the organization.
+When promoted to Chief Technology Officer, an IT manager leads technology teams daily, such as setting performance targets for IT teams and managing department heads, hardware, and software.

-Based on the organization’s size and complexity, there may be an opportunity for specialization such as:
+Based on the organisation's size and complexity, there may be an opportunity for specialisation such as:

 Information Technology Security Manager

 The job outlook for IT managers in Australia is promising.
-Based on the government website, the computer science industry is projected to grow at a much higher rate than the entire job market.
+Based on the government website, the computer science industry will grow at a much higher rate than the entire job market.

-With the continuing technological advancement and digitalization, the demand for trained technical specialists and managers has become more important than ever.
+With continuous technological advancement and digitalisation, the demand for trained technical specialists and managers has become more critical than ever.

-IT managers normally earn a competitive salary for their leadership skills and years of experience.
-In addition to the annual salary, companies provide them with several perks and benefits that include health benefits, paid time off, and retirement benefits.
+IT managers typically earn a competitive salary for their leadership skills and years of experience.
+In addition to the annual salary, companies provide them with several perks, including health benefits, paid time off, and retirement benefits.